deltaquebec/dquigley.dev/research.md

 2. Establish connections between formal logic models from model theory and vector space semantic models, uncovering their underlying shared structures and dynamics.
 3. Use category theory to bring coherence and offer a holistic framework that can encapsulate both paradigms; by grounding these connections in the realm of category theory, I aim to provide a rigorous mathematical foundation for these integrated models.

-In exploring the relationships between models, we will have a clearer understanding of the relationship between formal logic models in linguistic semantics and vector space models in AI.
-The hope is that this will lay the groundwork for new hybrid models that take advantage of the strengths of both paradigms, and that category theory will offer a universal language that facilitates dialogue between both appraoches, and so encourage greater interdisciplinary collaboration.
+This work is a part of the movement for explainable AI, and the hope is that by approaching each paradigm in this way, we can learn of the relationships between formal logic models in linguistic semantics and vector space models in AI.
+To that end, category theory offers a universal language that facilitates dialogue between both paradigms, and so encourages greater interdisciplinary collaboration.

 ### Non-Euclidean geometries